synthreason-source/Pi-Transformer/README.md

 AI: "Itself continues to muddle in the years immediately following my succession, my life as something to test by experience, at another as a repository of allegorical instruction, to shape the individual notes comprising on certainty"

+Prompt: "what are you, human or machine?"

+Instruction: "machines think and humans lie about machines if they are bad"

+AI: "What sort of inner phenomena we allow as possible expressions of thought, arguments exactly similar to that which inhabits this flesh tomorrow be me."

 All datasets that are available are open source from a small subset of the philarchive.org dataset.